BruceShankle/AltusMappingEngineiOS/README.md

 You can download the current Altus ARC-compatible binaries for iOS
 <a href="http://dev1.ba3.us/AltusARC_13c026a9f1.zip">here.</a>

+This download includes a new ARC-compatible reference application called AltusDemo.
+Also, the framework #import directive has changed from
+#import <ME/ME.h> to #import <AltusMappingEngine/AltusMappingEngine.h>.

+See the AltusDemo xcode project for more details.

+Happy Valentines Day,
+The BA3 Team

 <hr>

 The BA3 Altus Mapping Engine(TM) is a high-performance library designed for iOS developers who are creating